 - 1. Design

-Surikomi nassen is a process of dyeing the threads thoroughly by pinching them with two nassen bars and rubbing a dye into them according to the marks.
-This process cannot be performed without subtle, proficient craftsmanship.
+Surikomi nassen is thoroughly dyeing the threads by placing them between two bamboo spatulas and rubbing dye into them according to the marks.
+This process must be done with proficient craftsmanship.

-Hemaki is a process of tailoring the width of a woven fabric to the size in the design drew at Process 1.
-The threads are set up on the frame and aligned and fixed with an exclusive tool.
+The width of the fabric is tailored to the size of the design drawn in step one.
+The threads are set up on the frame and aligned with a special tool.

 - 11. Weaving

-The readjusted woven fabric is checked by hand for design patterns, correct width and length in accordance with the initial design.
-This is a final process if the check finds no problems.
-Isesaki Kasuri undergoes several process steps, which are professionally handcrafted by respective expert traditional craftsmen in dyeing, weaving and finishing work.
+The final product is checked for the correct width and length in accordance with the initial design.
+Isesaki Kasuri undergoes several steps, which are done by different expert traditional craftsmen in dyeing, weaving, and finishing work.

 Where to Buy & More Information